-In the event of a spill or leak follow the appropriate Spill Response Procedures posted at your facility or refer to the BMP Factsheet Overview.
+In the event of a spill or leak, follow the appropriate Spill Response Procedures posted at your facility or refer to the BMP Factsheet Overview.

 - Survey the incident from a safe distance.
 Identify the source of release and the material being released. - Call the Ft.
-Belvoir Fire Department if spills are greater than 5 gallons.
-If ANY amount of leaked materials has entered a storm drain or waterway call the Ft.
-Belvoir Fire Department at 703-781-1800 and DPW Environmental Division (Env.Div.) at 703-806-3694. - Provide the Safety Data Sheet of the spilled material to the spill response personnel. - Fill out Spill Incident Report in your SWPPP. - REPORT ALL SPILLS TO DPW/ENV.
+Belvoir Fire Department if spills are greater than 5 gallons OR greater than 5 square feet.
+If ANY amount of leaked material has entered a storm drain or waterway call the Ft.
+Belvoir Fire Department at 703-781-1800 and DPW Environmental Division (Env.
+Div.) at 703-806-3694. - Provide the Safety Data Sheet of the spilled material to the spill response personnel. - Fill out Spill Incident Report in your SWPPP. - REPORT ALL SPILLS REGARDLESS OF SIZE TO DPW/ENV.
 DIV.
-AND THE FIRE DEPARTMENT!